-The updates to the VBBL that will take effect in January 2021 will align the Part 3 residential buildings performance requirements with the highest level of the B.C.
-Energy Step Code (Step 4) and add an option for connecting to an approved Low Carbon Energy System (LCES).
+The June 2021 updates to the VBBL aligns the performance requirements with Step 3 of the B.C.
+Energy Step Code for high-rise residential, office, and hotel buildings and with a better performance than Step 3 for the low-rise residential buildings.
+The updates also add an alternate pathway for connecting to an approved Low Carbon Energy System (LCES).